TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

-- separate dash logic for reuse in different contexts

 - a hot for wielding a knife and an akimbo knife

 - in case the gui still acts up